bhisaac/5eFP/5eFP-SRD-V0.1.md

 #### Legendary Actions
 Awakened shrub bosses can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The awakened shrub boss regains spent legendary actions at the start of its turn.

-**Awaken (1 Action/minion).** Revive one defeated awakened plant minion within reach for each point spent.
-Awakened plants defeated with fire cannot be revived in this way.
+**Awaken (1 Action/minion).** Revive one defeated plant minion within line of sight for each point spent.
+Plant minions defeated with fire cannot be revived in this way.

 **Rake (1 Action).** Make one rake attack against a foe.